Microbiome/Amplicon Service

 3. Researchers are encouraged to use beads or columns to separate the specific target amplificons from free primers and nucleotides.
 If they can’t do this step in their laboratories, it can be done at GGBC.

-4. Researchers must submit at least 15 µl of the amplicon products in a 96-well v-bottom plates.
+4. Researchers must submit at least 15 µl of the amplicon products in a 96-well V-bottom plates.

-With these modifications, the New Microbiome Amplicon Sequencing Workflow will include the following steps:
+The Modified Microbiome Amplicon Sequencing Workflow will include the following steps:

 -